joeyklee/co2routes/README.md

 * **If you are co-pilot - meaning you are not driving, but helping with routing and emotional support - please go to**:
 	* the [Macmillan Loading Dock](https://www.google.ca/maps/place/49%C2%B015'40.9%22N+123%C2%B015'05.2%22W/@49.2613654,-123.2523162,324m/data=!3m2!1e3!4b1!4m2!3m1!1s0x0:0x0?hl=en) at UBC
 	* by 9:30 AM.
+	* **It is your job as the co-pilot to read the directions and direct the driver.
+It is also your responsibility to re-direct the driver in case the directions are not navigable (e.g. a one way street, etc.)**

 ## Drivers